-And I want to link my asset to JIRA but I can’t fetch the asset information into this issue.
+And I want to link my asset to JIRA but I can’t fetch the asset information for this issue.

-Until now, only two solutions could resolve this leak of information:
+Until now, only two solutions could resolve this disconnect in information:

-- Re-create every information already stored in your external database into JIRA – which means a long and hard to maintain process.
+- Recreate all the information already stored in your external database in JIRA – which means the process is long and hard to maintain.

-Don’t panic yet, Valiantys provides you a solution called nFeed.
-It’s a JIRA add-on which can link your external database to JIRA in an easy and efficient way.
+Don’t panic yet!
+Valiantys provides a solution called nFeed, which is a JIRA add-on that links your external database to JIRA in an easy and efficient way.

-I listed below a few use cases I came across but you really can link any data and database with your JIRA.
-You simply have to choose which information you want to display in your issues.
+I listed below a few examples of use cases, but you really can link any data and database with JIRA.
+You simply have to choose what information you want to display in your issues.